8 Mobile App Engagement Strategies That Retain Users (2026)

 Dashboards display key metrics relevant to user goals.
 Workout apps show weekly exercise totals, personal records, and trending data.
 Productivity apps display tasks completed, time saved, and productivity streaks.
 Dashboards provide at-a-glance progress awareness.

-When This Strategy Works
+When Progress Tracking Works

 Progress tracking succeeds in apps where users work toward improvement over time.
 Learning apps, fitness platforms, productivity tools, and skill-building apps all fit this pattern.
 Users need to see that their effort leads to results.